darkirbyy/azertype/README.md

-To dev :
-- open two php built-in server, on port 8000 (main) and 8001  (mock external api call)

 To install back on prod :

 - install php, php-sqlite, sqlite3
-- set warning to false
+- set warning to false ? use php.ini-developpment / php.ini-production

 Performance improvements :
 - use acpu to cache